President & CEO

-Maisie Chin is founding executive director and co-founder of Community Asset Development Re-defining Education (CADRE), an independent, grassroots parent membership organization in South Los Angeles, California comprised of African American and Latino parents and caregivers whose mission is to solidify and advance parent leadership so that all children are rightfully educated regardless of where they live.
-A native Californian and first child of Chinese immigrants, Maisie is a well-trained and seasoned facilitative leader who has been in the social justice movement for 27 years and is dedicated to eliminating structural racism.
-As the co-designer of an innovative approach to catalyzing parent participation, Maisie has simultaneously pioneered an organizational model that invests in grassroots parents long-term to lead their own self-empowerment as well as produce systemic changes towards racial and educational justice.
+Maisie Chin is an independent consultant specializing in strategy and process related to the participation of marginalized voices and designing conditions for authentically self-empowered leadership development.
+Recently transitioned, Maisie devoted nearly 23 years as the co-founder and eventual founding executive director of Community Asset Development Re-defining Education (CADRE), an independent, grassroots parent membership organization in South Los Angeles, California comprised of Black and Latinx parents and caregivers whose mission is to solidify and advance parent leadership so that all children are rightfully educated regardless of where they live.
+A native Californian and first child of Chinese immigrants, Maisie is a well-trained and seasoned facilitative leader who has been in the social justice movement for nearly 30 years and is dedicated to eliminating structural racism.
+As the co-designer of an innovative approach to catalyzing parent participation, Maisie simultaneously pioneered an organizational model that invests in grassroots parents long-term to lead their own self-empowerment as well as produced groundbreaking systemic changes towards racial and educational justice.

-Maisie is board vice-chair of the Schott Foundation for Public Education, and a graduate of the Pahara Institute’s Pahara-Aspen Fellowship.
+Maisie is a board member of the Western Center on Law and Poverty, and recently concluded a decade of board service with the Schott Foundation for Public Education, and previously with the Justice Matters Institute.
+Maisie is a 2018 graduate of the Pahara-Aspen Fellowship.
 Maisie holds a bachelor’s degree in history and a master’s degree in urban planning from the University of California, Los Angeles (UCLA).